Big Cartel vs. Etsy – A Detailed Comparison

 Big Cartel

-Big Cartel’s help page is well organized and informative.
+Big Cartel’s help page is well-organized and informative.
 You can find many articles and videos that cover various topics and answer questions related to building and running a Big Cartel store.

-Another way to get help for your eCommerce store is through Big Cartel’s contact center.
+Another way to get help for your e-Commerce store is through Big Cartel’s contact center.
 It consists of a team of people who provide support seven days a week.
 You can contact them through email or chat.
 There’s no phone support, though.

 Etsy